The 2025-26 Pool

 The Littlefield Cup: awarded to the person who accumulates the most overall points.

-PLUS a theoretical pack of Angry Scotsman chewing gum, so minty fresh it'll put the starch back in yer kilt, and arrrrguably the best prize of this august pool.
+You'll also not be getting a theoretical pack of Angry Scotsman chewing gum, so minty fresh it'll put the starch back in yer kilt, and arrrrguably the best prize of this august pool.
 (Winners are invited to mosey down to Rule 2A.1. for an exciting update about this fine offering!)

 Rules.